-Being well informed before you leave takes the worry out of travelling, and helps your trip go smoothly.
+Being well informed before you leave takes worry away of travelling, and helps your trip go smoothly.

-Cuba is a wonderfully warm, tropical island, so cotton and other light fabrics are ideal for outdoor activities.
-Keep in mind, however, that resorts, restaurants, tour buses and other public areas are generally air conditioned.
-During wintertime, which is slightly cooler, we recommend bringing a light overcoat.
-For the rainy season May to October, rain gear or an umbrella will come in handy.
+Cuba is a wonderfully warm tropical island, so cotton and other light fabrics are ideal for outdoor activities.
+Keep in mind, that hotels, restaurants, buses and other public areas are generally air conditioned.
+During winter-time, which is cooler we recommend bringing a light overcoat.
+For rainy season May to October, rain gear and the umbrella will come in handy.

 Casual is the order of the day in Cuba, however visitors who enjoy elegant dining, theatre and other sophisticated entertainment tend to dress more formally for those occasions.